In Xanadu did Kubla Khan a stately pleasure dome decree…

 In his 20s he was a car enthusiast who convinced his father to sink millions into the construction of the Atlanta Speedway, which failed within the first season of races.
 He later became an aviation enthusiast who threw financial backing behind Atlanta’s air field, now the Hartsfield Jackson Airport, which occupies the land formerly covered by the Atlanta Speedway.
 For history buffs Candler Field Museum in Williamson, GA offers a recreation of the ’20s and ’30s era of flight in the Atlanta area.

-He was also the owner and financier of Westview Cemetery, one of the largest nonprofit cemeteries in the United States.
+Later in life he became the owner and financier of Westview Cemetery, one of the largest nonprofit cemeteries in the United States.
 In this role he was responsible for the elaborately designed Westview Abbey, yet another example of Candler-inspired opulence and old world aesthetic in the suburbs of Atlanta, Ga.
 Is it any surprise that the man behind the grandiose Briarcliff Mansion ensured that Westview Mausoleum was the largest structure of its kind?
 Discover more about Westview Cemetery here.
+I highly recommend a visit to the Abbey, partly to marvel at the beauty of its construction, and partly to put its aesthetic into context with the other properties.
+While there you may visit the chapel where the silenced organ pipes from Briarcliff Mansion’s solarium reside.

 Buddie lived his life for the sake of superlatives.
 Everything he did was the biggest, the fastest, the best, demonstrating again and again that his sense of achievement was derived by his ability to supersede those who came before him.
 His final superlative may have been the construction of what he claimed was the world’s largest trophy room, in which he displayed taxidermied animals that he had personally shot all over the globe.
 After his death many of those specimens found their way into Fernbank Science Center’s collection.